-It is recommended that strenuous activity that may raise the blood pressure be avoided for 2 weeks after surgery.
-This includes sports activities, bicycling, swimming, weightlifting, exercise, PE or recess, dance, gymnastics, etc. Patients may return to work/school as they feel able (usually 1 week for children, 2 weeks for adults).
+It is recommended that strenuous activity that may raise blood pressure be avoided for 2 weeks after surgery.
+This includes sports activities, bicycling, swimming, weightlifting, exercise, PE or recess, dance, gymnastics, etc. Patients may return to work/school as they feel able (usually 1-2 weeks).
 Notes will be provided for school or work if necessary.